 o the Fund for Fair Trade Forum Producer Partners

 o the fund for the producer partners of Fairtrade International

-o the fund for the cocoa value chain in Sierra Leone (Welthungerhilfe e.V.)
+o the fund for value chain with the German Welthungerhilfe e.V.

 Just when we were well on the way towards equality, the COVID-19 pandemic made it almost impossible to carry on as usual.
 In Setek, the markets had to be closed, the processing of coffee cherries limited, and as a result part of the harvest inevitably destroyed.
 The Fair Trade Initiative supports smallholder farmers in more than 30 countries of the Global South who are directly involved in Fair Trade supply chains through the production of agricultural commodities and who are affected by the pandemic, in some cases with a considerable loss of income.